dretcm/effective-communication/README.md

 * Show vulnerability to work with the emotions of the other person and believe that they can trust you. show open, unfiltered conversation, such as "I'm a human who makes mistakes and I learn from them."

+<h3>Tips on body language:</h3>

+* smile for 3 seconds sincerely.

+* raise your eyebrows while smiling.

+* look into the eyes, blink naturally, or if you can with the eyebrows.

+* arms to the sides and open them while you speak, avoid talking with your arms crossed.